 When the pilot lights after the spark, keep the knob depressed for approximately ten seconds.
 Now release the knob and the pilot should stay alight.
-If not, repeat ignition.
 If the pilot is extinguished during use, wait three minutes before repeating the ignition procedure.